lbzconsultoria/lbzconsultoria/README.md

 * What are your strengths?
   > Answer:
 - [X] I am dedicated, hardworking and curious, fun, charismatic and sincere

+* If you could choose, which animal would you be?
+  > Answer:
+- [X] I would be a panda !

+* Why wouldn't a panda be better a bear or a dog?
+  > Answer:
+- [X] They are very intelligent animals, grow very quickly and have a short life span, about 20 years.
+Extremely persistent and adaptable, its coat appears to have a camouflage pattern, and at birth they are almost blind and hairless and this shows strength and evolution.

+* Among the great minds, who are you to respect and why?
+  > Answer:
+- [X] Albert Einstein, The teachers thought he was useless, he thought he was a failure, he even wished he hadn't been born in a letter to his family, and what sparked his skills was the exposure, the many sources of data in the patent office he worked for, after a depression.
+I look to your accomplishments as inspiration whenever I have challenges and difficulties.

 * What are your weaknesses?
   > Answer: